donmikelee/donmikelee/README.md

 I can use GIT / GIT BASH and NPM.

+I can also create graphic design for FIGMA websites.

 # I want to cooperate!

 I am a novice programmer with no commercial experience, so I am open to any kind of cooperation.
 I can easily take up a free internship.
 I can assure you that I am ambitious and I do not give up easily when it comes to solving a complicated problem.